Heather Petri

-Heather Danielle Petri (born June 13, 1978) is an American water polo player who won the silver medal with the US women's national team at the 2000 Summer Olympics, a bronze medal at the 2004 Summer Olympics, a silver medal in Beijing in 2008 and a gold medal in London 2012.
+Heather Danielle Petri (born June 13, 1978) is a former American water polo player who won the silver medal with the US women's national team at the 2000 Summer Olympics, a bronze medal at the 2004 Summer Olympics, a silver medal in Beijing in 2008 and a gold medal in London 2012.
 She is one of four female players who competed in water polo at four Olympics and one of two female athletes who won four Olympic medals in water polo.
-Her position is attacker.
+Her position was attacker.
+After he competitive water polo career, she has served as a high school and collegiate coach, most recently for her alma mater the University of California Berkeley.

+Petri was born June 13, 1978 in the small town of Orinda, California outside Oakland.
+She began playing water polo on the boys' team in high school, but helped start a girls' water polo program at Miramonte High School where she was team captain for two years.
+At Miramonte, she was coached by Olympic medalist Peter Asch, who served as the head coach of the girls' team at Miramonte High School from 1995 to 1997.
+During Asch's tenure as coach of Miramonte, with Petri's participation, the girls's water polo teams won a North Coast section title.

+University of California Berkeley

-Petri began playing water polo on the boys' team in high school, but helped start a girls' water polo program at Miramonte High School and was team captain for two years.
-In 1997 she was recruited by UC Berkeley coach Maureen O'Toole, and played collegiate water polo from 1997–2001.
-Petri earned All-America and All-MPSF honors at Cal in 1998 and 1999, and finished her college career with 96 goals.
-She sat out her senior season as a member of the first US women's Olympic water polo team and graduated from Berkeley in 2002 with a degree in integrative biology.
-She played for Rari-Nantes, a professional water polo team in Florence, Italy, for the 2004–2005 and 2005–2006 seasons, and is currently a member of the US senior women's team.
+In 1997 Petri was recruited by UC Berkeley coach Maureen O'Toole, where she played collegiate water polo from 1997 to 1999 and then in 2001.
+Petri earned All-America and All-MPSF honors at Cal in 1998 and 1999, under the continued direction of Head Coach Maureen O'Toole and Peter Asch, her former coach at Miramonte High.
+Petri finished UC Berkeley with 96 career goals.
+Pioneering women's recognition as collegiate water polo competitors, in the 1996–1997 season, Cal's women's program became a full varsity sport, transitioning from a Club team.
+Petri sat out her senior year at Berkeley in 1999–2000 as a member of the first US women's Olympic water polo team and graduated from Berkeley in 2002 with a degree in integrative biology.
+She returned to play with the Cal women's team in 2001.

+Petri later played for Rari-Nantes, a professional water polo team in Florence, Italy, for the 2004–2005 and 2005–2006 seasons, and was a member of the US senior women's team.

+International competition highlights

 In March 2007, Petri competed in the 2007 World Aquatics Championships, representing the United States.
 After a series of victories, the United States won the gold medal, becoming world champions.
-Petri also won a gold medal in the 2003 World Aquatic Championships in Barcelona, Spain and in 2009 in Rome.
-She is now a three-time World Champion.
+Petri also won a gold medal in the 2003 World Aquatic Championships in Barcelona, Spain and at the World Championships in 2009 in Rome, making her a three-time World Champion.
+At the 2005 World Championships in Montreal, she won a silver medal with the American team.

-At the 2008 China Summer Olympic games, she and the American team lost 8-9 in the Championship game to the Netherlands and took home the silver medal.